How Use Bidet Toilet Bowls

 Bidets have long been used in Europe and Asia to clean the nether regions, becoming popular in hotels there as an alternative to toilet paper which merely smears away any fecal matter.
 Now they’re being introduced here too as another viable solution.

-See also Benefits of a Bidet For a Toilet
+See also What is a Bidet Toilet?

 Your bidet allows you to customize its water temperature and nozzle position for a personalized cleansing experience, whether that means strong sprays or soft mist.
 Experiment with different settings until you find what best works for you!